dddiaz/dddiaz.com/content/post/loop/index.md

 Loop: https://github.com/LoopKit/Loop (The App that runs on my watch on phone to control my pump)

 NightScout: https://github.com/nightscout (An open source tool to generate reports on glucose data to help management)

+Keep an eye out for any of the Type 1 Symptoms I mentioned above!